mastercomfig/mastercomfig/docs/customization/modules.md

 Controls how reliable to consider the snapshots you receive from the server to apply client side smoothing between snapshot receives.

+Default setting: based on which class you are currently playing.

 * **`snapshots=unreliable`**: Heavily protects against packet loss by using every 3rd snapshot
 * **`snapshots=safe`**: Safest option with minimal snapshot delay by using every other snapshot
 * **`snapshots=balanced`**: Even less snapshot delay with unreliable snapshot fallback to prevent infrequent packet loss issues